What's in a Name - Component Development Part 2

 As an example, looking at the generic code LT1720, you’ll see 24 possible order codes. eg, LT1720CDD#PBF is a lead-free LT1720, in a DD8 package.

-To avoid inconsistency, we’ve settled on ‘Part Number’ (for order code) and ‘Generic Part number’ (for generic code).
+To avoid inconsistency within your circuit board, we’ve settled on ‘Part Number’ (for order code) and ‘Generic Part number’ (for generic code).
 From here, I’ll refer to part number and generic code.

 You’ll find in (most) Altium Designer components, we’ve included parameters for each.
 We also have a tradition of populating the component Comment field with the order code.
 The idea is that searching for either kind of code will yield a useful result.